The SEMCOG Traffic Safety Manual assists traffic engineers, public works personnel, and others in analysis of roadway-related traffic safety problems.

 Jump-start a program in your community by increasing your understanding of the National Safe Routes to School Program.
 SEMCOG can also provide data for your application including:

 Contact: Kajal Patel to request a SRTS audit.

 Overview of SRTS - Michigan Fitness Foundation (pdf, 4.4MB)

 How SEMCOG can assist in SRTS (pdf, 3.7MB)

 SRTS case study - Bennett Elementary SW Detroit (pdf, 4.4MB)

 Safe Routes to School Michigan

 Michigan Department of Transportation Safe Routes to School

 The Walking School Bus Program Training Modules

-There were 18,799 elderly driver (ages 65 and older) crashes in Southeast Michigan in 2013 (up from 17,999 in 2012) and 74 fatalities (up from 69 in 2012).
+There were 20,347 elderly driver (ages 65 and older) crashes in Southeast Michigan in 2014 (up from 18,799 in 2013) and 60 fatalities (down from 74 in 2013).
+Elderly driver represents 14 percent of all crashes and accounts for 18 percent of all fatalities.
 Per miles traveled, fatal crash rates increase starting at age 75 and increase markedly after age 80.
 Older drivers represent a significant and increasing portion of drivers in our region.
 At the onset of this increase in the number of older drivers, the National Highway Traffic Safety Administration (NHTSA) has developed a strategic plan (pdf, 285KB) to prepare for transportation safety needs.
 In addition, NHTSA and the American Society on Aging (ASA) have developed a toolkit to promote elderly driver safety and mobility.